godotengine/godot-docs/classes/class_poolintarray.rst

 Description
 -----------

-Integer Array.
-Contains integers.
-Optimized for memory usage, can't fragment the memory.
+An :ref:`Array<class_Array>` specifically designed to hold integer values (:ref:`int<class_int>`).
+Optimized for memory usage, does not fragment the memory.
 Note that this type is passed by value and not by reference.

 Method Descriptions
 -------------------